Study Abroad Guidelines

 If a student is approved to study abroad during the spring of the 3L year, that student runs the risk that grades from the overseas law school may not be received in time for him/her to receive a diploma at commencement.
 Provided all other requirements are been satisfied, a student in such circumstances would still be permitted to walk in the commencement ceremony with his/her class.
 She/he would, however, receive a diploma by courier at a later date.
 All prior students who completed the LLM at Hong Kong University and the Masters in Economic Law at Sciences Po have been eligible to participate in commencement and to sit July bar exams.

 Transfer students, joint degree students, and certain certificate seekers will not eligible to study abroad.
-Penn Law views studying abroad as an alternative to other opportunities to study outside the Law School at other Penn departments or schools during students’ second and third years.
+The Law School views studying abroad as an alternative to other opportunities to study outside the Law School at other Penn departments or schools during students’ second and third years.
 Therefore, students studying abroad may count only one class at another Penn school toward the law degree.

 The Application Process